War As It Really Is: Content

 Reel 1.
 Thompson removes a French helmet and eye protection.
 Exchange of telegrams between Thompson and Leslie's Weekly.
 Aerial views of the harbor at Salonica, Greece; French and British destroyers in the harbor; a seaplane taxiing, taking off, and landing; and an observation balloon being raised and lowered from a ship in the harbor.

 Reel 2.
 Buildings in rubble and defenses at Verdun; wounded French soldiers; corpses; German prisoners in a stockade.
 The Somme offensive; French President Raymond Poincaré and General Joseph Joffre decorating and reviewing French and Russian troops.
+General Paul Pau reviews troops and decorates a unit flag.

 Reel 3.
 French observation balloon ascends and an observer parachutes from it.
 French airplanes take off, engage in dogfights with German planes, and land.

 Reel 4.
 Ammunition and supply trucks, armored cars, and oxen-drawn artillery advance along country roads.
 Supplies are moved forward by rail.
 Railroad guns are loaded and fired.
 Ammunition is stacked at dumps.

 Reel 5.
 Gunboats move along the Yser and fire barrages.
 Artillery pieces loaded and fired.
 Effects of the shell fire; artillery observation posts; German observation balloons; and gas being fanned from a trench.

 Reel 6.
 Scottish infantry passes through Mametz, Somme.
 Telephone wire is strung.
 Troops throw grenades.
 Prisoners are marched to the rear.
 Joffre confers with aides.
 Tunnels are made under German trenches with air drills, mines are planted, and the trenches exploded.
 A spy is shot.
 Machine guns are moved forward.
 Skeletons lie beside a burial trench.
 Hand grenades explode in German trenches.
 Troops charge German trenches.

 Reel 7.
 Infantry attack and go over top of trench; Germans surrender and shout "Kamerad!" and are marched through French trenches to a stockade in the rear and searched; French infantry advances through No-Mans Land; abandoned German war materiel; mutilated corpses; German prisoners marched to the rear; and French and U.S. flags.